 People struggling with an addiction may create a harmful environment in the household where people are prone to making condescending remarks or complaints.
 Children viewing this may become accustomed to this behavior and bring it into future relationships.
 Children learn the only way to gain attention is through the creations of emotional upheaval, which is not healthy.

 A report from the National Association for Children of Alcoholics found that children raised by alcoholics were four times more likely to succumb to addiction than their peers.
 When kids turn into teenagers, they may turn to alcohol and drugs as a way to self-medicate to deal with the stress at home.

-At High Focus Centers, we are dedicated to providing teenagers and adults with the treatment and counseling necessary to overcome addiction.
-If you or a loved one is suffering from substance abuse, contact us today or call us at 877-701-0807.
+At High Focus Centers, we are dedicated to providing teenagers and adults with the treatment and counseling necessary to overcome drug or alcohol addiction.
+If you or a loved one is suffering from substance abuse, contact us today or call 877-701-0807.